Practical concurrency patterns in Go

 Goroutines

 A goroutine is a lightweight thread managed by the Go runtime.
-You can start one simply by adding the “go” keyword before a function call:
+You start one by prefixing any function call with the go keyword:

 go doWork()